Reference Framework, Standardization and Legal Aspects of Facial Spoofing Detection

 The standard was developed by France's National Information Systems Security Agency (ANSSI) and proposed in 2021.

 In essence, PVID is based on the Know Your Client protocol, as well as Anti-Money Laundering and Combating the Financing of Terrorism international directives.
-It is noted that one of the main reasons behind PVID development was the rapidly growing digitalization caused by the Covid-19 pandemic.
+It is noted that one of the main reasons behind PVID development was rapidly growing digitalization caused by the Covid-19 pandemic.

 - Remote verification service definition.
 Here, a remote verification service is described, as well as its principal components: acquisition of identification data, verification of this data, evidence file elaboration, and submission of the verification results.